The following article is an excerpt from "A Book of Bible Study"

 Satan replied to the Lord saying that the only reason for Job’s devotion to Him was that He had given him so much in the way of prosperity in life, and He had placed His hedge of protection around him.
 Satan then challenged God to take all that He had given to Job, insisting that Job’s devotion would then surely fail, and he would curse Him to His face.

 In response to this challenge, The Lord God agreed to give Satan control over everything that Job had, but He would not allow Satan to touch Job himself.
-After this, by various tragedies many of Job’s servants were killed, and all of his flocks were destroyed.
+After this, by various tragedies many of Job’s servants were killed, and all his flocks were destroyed.
 His wealth had quickly been taken from him.

-As soon as he found out about this loss, one of his servants came to tell him that all of his seven sons and three daughters were feasting at the oldest brother’s house when suddenly a powerful wind swept in from the desert, and the house collapsed on them, killing them all.
+As soon as he found out about this loss, one of his servants came to tell him that his seven sons and three daughters were feasting at their oldest brother’s house when suddenly a powerful wind swept in from the desert, and the house collapsed on them, killing them all.
 In a very short span of time, Job suffered the loss of all of his wealth, and if that blow was not enough, he suffered the loss of all of his ten children.

 Job’s response to these grievous losses is recorded in Job 1, where we read:

 Then Job arose and tore his robe and shaved his head, and he fell to the ground and worshiped.
-He said,
+He said:

 “Naked I came from my mother’s womb,